Top 12 Mental Health Charities Making a Big Impact

 Through their toll-free NAMI HelpLine (800-950-6264), over 50,000 people were able to seek help in 2020 alone, and the help page of their website got over 233,000 hits.
 But that’s not all they do.

-Their advocacy work creates positive public policy change by promoting accessible, affordable, and comprehensive healthcare for people with mental illness.
+This mental health charity’s advocacy work creates positive public policy change by promoting accessible, affordable, and comprehensive healthcare for people with mental illness.
 They also work toward practices that promote more awareness and earlier detection of mental illnesses.

 To get involved with the important work NAMI is doing, consider taking their StigmaFree Pledge, volunteering on the HelpLine, or donating to support their work.